demisto/content-docs/docs/howtos/integrations/code-conventions.md

 * The `ContentsFormat` dictates how to format the value passed to the `Content` field, the available options can be seen below.
 * The `Content` usually takes the raw unformatted data - if an API call was made in a command, then typically the response from the request is passed here.
 * The `HumanReadable` is the textual information displayed in the warroom entry.
+* The `ReadableContentsFormat` dictates how to format the value passed to the `HumanReadable` field.
 * The `EntryContext` is the dictionary of context outputs for a given command.
 For more information see [Outputs](#outputs).
 * The `IndicatorTimeline` is an optional field.
 It is only applicable for commands that operate on indicators.
 It is a dictionary (or list of dictionaries) of the following format:
     ```python